Bitwise operation: Arithmetic shift

-In an arithmetic shift, the bits that are shifted out of either end are discarded.
+In an arithmetic shift (sticky shift), the bits that are shifted out of either end are discarded.
 In a left arithmetic shift, zeros are shifted in on the right; in a right arithmetic shift, the sign bit (the MSB in two's complement) is shifted in on the left, thus preserving the sign of the operand.

 This example uses an 8-bit register, interpreted as two's complement: